-• Update the eastern extent of Mouth of Monocacy Road.
+Update the eastern extent of Mouth of Monocacy Road.

-Update the eastern extent of the exceptional rustic section of Mouth of Monocacy Road from the bridge over the Little Monocacy River to the end of county maintenance on the unpaved portion of the road that passes back under the Monocacy Viaduct.
+Update the eastern extent of the exceptional rustic section of Mouth of Monocacy Road from the bridge over the Little Monocacy River to the end of county maintenance on the unpaved portion of the road that passes back under the Little Monocacy Viaduct.
 A 2018 Circuit Court decision established that Mouth of Monocacy Road does not extend east after the one-lane bridge as previously thought, but instead takes a sharp turn north and then proceeds northeast as part of the original alignment connecting to West Old Baltimore Road.

-• Update the road's significant features to include the gravel segment and the relationship of the trees and tree canopy to the road there.
+Update the road's significant features to include the Little Monocacy Viaduct, views of farms and Sugarloaf Mountain, the one-lane bridge across the Little Monocacy River, the gravel surface of the newly added segment, and the relationship of the trees and tree canopy on the gravel portion.